 Eye Movement Desensitization and Reprocessing (EMDR) is an extremely effective therapy treatment for anxiety, some forms of depression, PTSD, and other issues.
 It is essentially a fast track therapy – studies show that distressing symptoms can be alleviated more rapidly with EMDR than with talk therapy alone.

-This all gets stored in our brain and goes on to inform our reaction to present triggers.
+This all gets stored in our brain and informs our reaction to present triggers.
 Our reaction to these triggers can get in the way of relationships and our emotional well being.
 EMDR helps us make better sense of what happened and we can start to think of it more ‘adaptively’ (in a healthier way) so that we can start to heal.

-Interestingly, EMDR is often used to improve sports performance when negative beliefs might be impacting a person’s achievements.
+Interestingly, EMDR is often used to improve sports or work performance when negative beliefs might be impacting a person’s achievements.
 Imagine a football player making a bad play that affects the score in a major game.
 They might start believing they’re not good enough.
-EMDR targets this and helps them manage the thoughts that could be holding them back.
+EMDR targets this negative belief and the events that fed into it and helps them manage the thoughts that could be holding them back.
 As you can imagine EMDR is also effective in coaching creative artists and business executives.
 It is proven to make a positive difference to a person’s performance.

 Click here to contact me to find out more.
 Visit me in my Pasadena office.